opatiny/octanis-internship-workbook/smallProjects/microFluidics/microFluidics.md

 [https://www.elveflow.com/microfluidic-tutorials/microfluidic-reviews-and-tutorials/flow-control-in-microfluidic-device/](https://www.elveflow.com/microfluidic-tutorials/microfluidic-reviews-and-tutorials/flow-control-in-microfluidic-device/)

+### Valves

 How could we make a valve?

 <img src="./valve.jpg" alt="PDMS sheet valve" width="70%" class="center">

+This requires a very thin and regular PDMS resin membrane.
+How could we easily make one?

+- try using two parts of PMMA / glass that are squeezed together when some resin is placed between them

-## Interesting points
+## Constrains

+- channels thickness: 1 mm wide and 0.5 mm high

+## PDMS resin and ABS approach

 - Using PDMS resin allows to integrate things inside of the microfluidics chip (sensors, stirrers, heating, microcontrollers,...).
+  - the resin is really stable, it is transparent and similar to rubber in consistency
+  - plasma can be used to make permanent bond between PDMS and glass
 - ABS can be 3D printed to get nearly any shape and then be dissolved using acetone

-## Constrains

-- channels thickness: 1 mm wide and 0.5 mm high

 ## Links